Py4Phy/classroom-generator/README.md

 * **input_values** key: input to be read from standard input.
 Each element of the list is turned into a string and supplied with a newline.

+* **imagefilename**: name of a file that should have been submitted;
+  the test only checks that the file exists and that it can be loaded as an image with `matplotlib.image.imread()`.

 * **function:** key: functions are *always tested with parametrized fixtures*, i.e., arguments **args**/**kwargs** must *always* be